swthetnt/SCRIPTFORTOOLS/README.md

 This keeps it professional, highlights Ubuntu's advantages, and directs users to your scripts.
 You can expand details in the full `README.md`.

-Would you like me to tweak any part for your specific audience?

 # Ubuntu Security Tools Installer